-My doctoral thesis focuses on the gendered print mediation of women prime ministers from English-speaking Westminster democracies, in particular Julia Gillard, Margaret Thatcher, Theresa May, Jenny Shipley and Helen Clark.
+I finished my PhD in 2019 under the supervision of Emeritus Professor Marian Sawer at the ANU.
+My doctoral thesis focused on the gendered print mediation of women prime ministers from English-speaking Westminster democracies, in particular Julia Gillard, Margaret Thatcher, Theresa May, Jenny Shipley, and Helen Clark, and was the winner of the ANU Gender Institute PhD Thesis Prize.
 As part of this project, I’ve had the exciting opportunity to interview both the Hon.
-Julia Gillard and the Hon.
+Julia Gillard and the RT Hon.
 Helen Clark.

 Additional research interests include: feminist theory, Australian politics, women politicians, media analysis, post-structuralism, critical theory, queer theory, LGBTQIA+ rights and refugee politics.